-A shared strength of the UvA and the VU is their long tradition of conducting research in the Mediterranean area.
+A shared strength of the UvA and VU Amsterdam is their long tradition of conducting research in the Mediterranean area.
 This can be seen from the large amount of fieldwork projects in Italy and Greece, as well the museum collections in the Allard Pierson Museum.
-The two specialisations interlink with the long, yet very current, disciplinary traditions of the UvA and the VU, which include attention for the study of the basis of archaeology, objects and – for interaction and connection – also creators and users.
+The two specialisations interlink with the long, yet very current, disciplinary traditions of the UvA and VU Amsterdam, which include attention for the study of the basis of archaeology, objects and – for interaction and connection – also creators and users.

 The master's programme Mediterranean Archaeology offers two specializations: